Explaining Fullbody workouts

 Making things clear up front, Full Body workouts deserve their name.
-As you may suggest that kind of exercise train the whole body in one workout.
+As you may suggest those kind of exercises train the whole body in one workout.
 That makes the whole exercise in general way more intense.
-That’s why you can pretty easy overtrain your muscles you have to keep an eye on your regeneration.
+That’s why you can pretty easy overtrain and fatigue your central nervous system too much, you have to keep an eye on your regeneration.

 If you want to follow the Full body approach.
-I would tell you to train 3 times per week, not more.
+I would advise you to train 3 times per week, not more because of possible regeneration issues.
 I can give you proper advice on this one.
-As I for myself was working out 1 year on a full body routine and I didn’t want to train the way most people follow.
+As I for myself was working out 1 year on a full body routine and I didn’t want to train the way most people do.
 Instead of working out 3 times per week, I worked out every second day.
 With my barbell row and dumbells on a full body plan.
 I overtrained pretty easy and my strength increased as a result slower.
 But I had no real significant muscle growth.

 Full body workouts are also called compound movements or multi-joint movements.
 Examples would be the Squat, bench press, bent over row, pull-ups or Dead Lifts.

-Less is more on training frequency, your body needs the rest days.
-After those tough training sessions.
+A high frequency generally is good for training volume and exercise practise but overtraining isnt good, your body needs the rest days.
+After those training sessions.
 Compound movements can increase your testosterone levels as shown in many studies.
 This goes back to heavy lifting in general which also means hitting often failure.
 You should train with low rest periods compared to the amount of weight you lift.
 This means deadlifting 100kg upwards you should give yourself 10–60 seconds rest.
 We know now that heavy lifting increases testosterone levels.

 This increase in testosterone usually holds up to 15–45minutes.

 With compound movements, you can output the most force applied by the body.
 This means compound movements are the heaviest form to lift.
-The elevated testosterone levels, you will likely be stronger throughout your training day.
+Through the elevated testosterone levels, you will likely be stronger throughout your training day.
 No matter if those are compound movements or split exercises.

 Explaining splits routines